Tommy Rettig: Early life and acting career

-Tommy guest starred in the television series Peter Gunn, as Kevin Daniels in the 1961 episode "I Know It's Murder".
-He played a young clairvoyant who hires Peter Gunn, Craig Stevens, to prevent the murder of his mother by her new husband Mark Eustis who was played by Hayden Rorke.
+Rettig also guest starred in the detective television series Peter Gunn, as Kevin Daniels in the 1961 episode "I Know It's Murder".
+He played a young clairvoyant who hires Peter Gunn (Craig Stevens) to prevent the murder of his mother by her new husband Mark Eustis, played by Hayden Rorke.

-From 1965 to 1966, Rettig co-starred with another former child actor, Tony Dow, in the ABC television soap opera for teens, Never Too Young.
+From 1965 to 1966, Rettig co-starred with another former child actor, Tony Dow (famous from Leave it to Beaver), in the ABC television soap opera for teens, Never Too Young.
 With the group "The TR-4", he recorded the song by that title on the Velvet Tone label.
 While he was the TR-4's co-manager, he did not sing with them.
-Rettig only co-wrote the song in hopes that the TV soap would use it as the series' theme.
+Rettig only co-wrote the song in hopes that the TV soap would use it as the series' theme song.
 The record was produced by Joey Vieira, who under the stage name Donald Keeler played Rettig's sidekick Porky on "Lassie".
 Producers of Never Too Young, however, chose not to use it.
-Rettig was subsequently cast as Frank in the 1965 episode "The Firebrand", of the NBC education drama series Mr. Novak, which starred James Franciscus.
+Rettig was subsequently cast as Frank in the 1965 episode "The Firebrand", of the NBC education / high school drama series Mr. Novak (1963-1965), which starred James Franciscus.

 Post-acting career

 As an adult, Rettig preferred to be called "Tom".
 He found the transition from child star to adult to be difficult, and he had several well-publicized legal entanglements relating to illegal recreational drugs, a conviction for growing marijuana on his farm in 1972, and a cocaine possession charge in 1976, of which he was exonerated.
 Some years after he left acting, he became a motivational speaker, which—through work on computer mailing lists—led to involvement in the early days of personal computers.

 For the last 15 years of his life, Rettig was a well-known database programmer and author.
-He was an early employee of Ashton-Tate and specialized in (sequentially) dBASE, Clipper, FoxBASE and finally, FoxPro.
+He was an early employee of Ashton-Tate and specialized in (sequentially) dBASE, Clipper, FoxBASE, and finally, FoxPro.
 Rettig moved to Marina del Rey, California in the late 1980s.